Pages

 British postcard in the 'Cinema Stars' Series by Lilywhite Ltd, London, no. CM 432 D. Photo: Broadwest.

-Pioneer in the British Film World
+Pioneer in the British film world

-Violet Hopson divorced Alec Worcester in February 1919 on the ground of his adultery and desertion.
+Violet Hopson divorced Alec Worcester in February 1919 on the grounds of his adultery and desertion.
 Wikipedia cites a December 1921 biography in Motion Picture Studio in which is suggested that she “had a breakdown which caused her to leave the stage and turn to films”.
 This biography has to be unreliable though because it cites her Californian birth falsely (researcher Janice Healey contradicted it by genealogical research in the Australia Birth Index) and Hopson turned to film already in 1910.

 Hopson announced in Motion Picture Studio “that she has completed the biggest deal yet attempted by a woman in British film land” by selling the rights of her films for two years to Butchers.
-Hopson now owned her own production company Violet Hopson Productions and can be thus considered as a pioneer in the British film world.
+Hopson now owned her own production company Violet Hopson Productions and can be thus considered a pioneer in the British film world.
 However, she produced and starred in only one film, The Scarlet Lady (Walter West, 1922).

 According to IMDb, she starred in the following years in films produced by Walter West Productions, such as the sports drama Beautiful Kitty (Walter West, 1923), The Stirrup Cup Sensation (Walter West, 1924) with Stewart Rome, and The Great Turf Mystery (Walter West, 1924) with Warwick Ward.